gatarelib/PixelShot/readme.md

 PixelShot is an awesome Android library that can save any `View` or `SurfaceView` as an image in the formats `JPG`,`PNG` and `nomedia`.
 The library works on a asynchronous task behind the scenes and handles errors of I/O operations and memory handling for you.
 Note: Saving a `SurfaceView` to an image requires API level >= 24

+_In case of any bugs or improvement ideas then please create a new issue_

 ## Example of simplest usage:

 In this simple case where no attributes is specified the library will just use defaults as such: